-Neighbourhood Heat-Health Vulnerability Index 3.3
+3.3 Neighbourhood Heat-Health Vulnerability Index

 A population's risk of poor health outcomes from prolonged exposure to high temperatures is dependent on a number of factors including the level of exposure, the health status of the population and the demographic structure of the population (Loughnan et al., 2013).
-All three aspects were included in a Neighbourhood Heat-Health Vulnerability Index (NHVI) that was created to help identify areas that may be hotter and where there may be more residents with a higher risk of heat-related illness or fewer economic resources available to cool their homes or invest in adaptation strategies.
+All three aspects were included in a Neighbourhood Heat-Health Vulnerability Index (NHVI) that was created to help identify areas where there are more residents with a higher risk of heat-related illness, have fewer economic resources to cool their homes or invest in adaptation strategies, and are exposed to higher surface temperatures.

 Census data can be used to build community profiles about the demographic and socioeconomic makeup of the community and the type of dwelling that people are living in at the time of the Census.
 The Census is a rich source of data that is updated every five years.
-Drawbacks in its use, however, are that community profiles may change between Census dates or people may have been missed from the Census (ABS, 2011).
+Drawbacks in its use, however, are that community profiles may change between Census dates, people may have been missed from the Census either by choice, or if they were travelling or difficult to contact (ABS, 2011).
 As the number of itinerant or homeless people may be underrepresented in the Census, the NHVI results in this report provide a foundation upon which local knowledge can be added to ensure that heat mitigation actions are appropriately targeted to improve conditions for Darwin's vulnerable residents.